 |Our model system for meiotic drive of Rb fusion chromosomes.
 A fusion between mouse chromosomes 6 and 16 pairs with the homologous telocentric chromosomes to form a trivalent in female meiosis I. See Chmátal et al. 2014.|

-Despite the broad significance of meiotic drive, the underlying cell biological mechanisms are largely unknown.
-We have established an experimentally tractable mouse model system (Chmátal et al. 2014) and are testing mechanistic models for how chromosomes can “win” in meiosis to increase their transmission through the female germline.
-Our findings are providing the first cell biological insights into the cell biology of meiotic drive in animals (Iwata-Otsubo et al. 2017, Akera et al. 2017).
-With broad consequences for reproductive biology, chromosome evolution, and genetics, this project represents a unique contribution to the study of chromosome segregation and to evolutionary cell biology (Lynch et al. 2014).
+We have established experimentally tractable mouse model systems (Chmátal et al. 2014, Iwata-Otsubo et al. 2017, Akera et al. 2019) to test mechanistic models for how chromosomes can “win” in meiosis to increase their transmission through the female germline.
+Our findings are providing the first cell biological insights into the cell biology of meiotic drive in animals.
+We showed that selfish centromeres preferentially segregate to the egg through interactions with an asymmetric meiotic spindle (Akera et al. 2017).
+Exploiting centromere divergence between species, we showed that distinct mechanisms can modulate a common molecular pathway that regulates interactions between centromeres and spindle MTs to achieve biased segregation (Akera et al. 2019).
+We established a conceptual framework for both drive by selfish centromere DNA sequences and suppression by rapidly evolving centromere proteins, based on parallel kinetochore and heterochromatin pathways for recruiting drive effectors (Kumon et al. 2021).
+With broad consequences for reproductive biology, chromosome evolution, and genetics, this project represents a unique contribution to the study of chromosome segregation and to evolutionary cell biology.

 |Meiotic spindle asymmetry.
 Signals from the polarized cell cortex (green) in mouse oocytes regulate microtubule tyrosination (white) to generate spindle asymmetry in meiosis I. This asymmetry can be exploited by selfish centromeres to bias their transmission to the egg.
 See Akera et al. 2017.|